pinterest/api-quickstart/README.md

   * `tests` contains unit and integration tests.
 * Code that is specific to versions of the Pinterest API is in subdirectories of `src` (in the case of python and nodejs) or `scripts` (in the case of bash).
 The two versions supported by this quickstart are v3 and v5.

+## Code Conventions

+The README file in each language-specific directory provides details for the code conventions for the associated programming language.

+All shell scripts in this respository are written for bash and are linted with [ShellCheck](https://www.shellcheck.net/).

 ## Other Resources

   * [Pinterest Developers](https://developers.pinterest.com/)